 As you can see, there are many benefits to paying off debt 一 from something as seemingly inconceivable as financial freedom to something as simple as more money in your bank account.
 However, it’s essential to consider the other factors that will affect your debt-free journey.

-Overall, continue making smart money moves in 2020 by paying off your debt.
+Overall, continue making smart money moves by paying off your debt.
 You’ll thank yourself later as you unlock the ability to shape your own life.